great-expectations/great_expectations/docs/source/output_format.rst

 `catch_exceptions`
 ------------------------------------------------------------------------------

-<<<THIS SECTION IS CURRENTLY BROKEN.
-MOST THINKING NEEDED.>>>

 All Expectations accept a boolean `catch_exceptions` parameter.
-If true, the expectation will not fail if it encounters an error.
-Instead, it will return False and (in `basic` and `summary` modes) an informative error message
+If true, execution will not fail if the Expectation encounters an error.
+Instead, it will return False and (in `BASIC` and `SUMMARY` modes) an informative error message

 .. code-block:: bash